GenericSweetener/cycloidal-manual/README.md

 ## 2.3 – Getting a grip (base understanding)
 <img src="https://user-images.githubusercontent.com/79012344/120367491-ec6c9780-c2de-11eb-9e0b-7f542085e93b.gif" width="500">

 > By Petteri Aimonen - Own work, Public Domain, https://commons.wikimedia.org/w/index.php?curid=7732225

 If the above animation makes sense to you immediately, good job, you get to skip most of this section.
 For the rest of us, this is going to take some unpacking.
 Rather than pick apart the actual components of a cycloidal drive, let’s start with something more conceptual.
 A cycloidal drive is at its core a circle, called the cycloidal disk, rolling around the inside of another slightly larger circle, called the housing (soon to be drive pins).
 At face value, this does not appear to be any sort of speed reducer, until one considers how it can be driven.

 ![without shaft](https://user-images.githubusercontent.com/79012344/120705548-f7156100-c485-11eb-9ab7-4d2f0bfc740b.gif)
-> Note – video loops at the jump and quality will be fixed later
+> Apologies for the poor quality.
+Also, please note that the video loops where you see the tracked point jump.

-This is where the bearing and eccentric shaft (green component of the animation) come into play.
+This is where the bearing and eccentric shaft (green component of the main 3D animation) come into play.
 To drive the cycloidal disk’s rolling motion, there are a number of ways one could theoretically transfer power to it, but to achieve the effect of a gear reduction, there is a rather clever and simple method.
 First, a bearing is placed in the center of the cycloidal disk, and then the motor is attached off center to a shaft inside it.

 ![with shaft](https://user-images.githubusercontent.com/79012344/120705736-32179480-c486-11eb-9539-e033b872181f.gif)